SuperNik17/demos/README.md

 - hardware / software setup (robot, sensors, environment) 🛠️ <br>

 ## 📩 Requesting code or further details
 Source code is not part of this public repository.
-For academic collaborations or reviews, please write to [nicolellaarmando@gmail.com](mailto:nicolellaarmando@gmail.com) with a short description of your request. <br>
+For academic collaborations or reviews, please write to [nicolellaarmando@gmail.com](mailto:nicolellaarmando@gmail.com) or [armando.nicolella@unina.it](mailto:armando.nicolella@unina.it) with a short description of your request. <br>

 Enjoy the demos!